nickoala/pnpi/README.md

 dedicated to the usage of Single Board Computers, so there is no monitor, keyboard, and mouse available.
 Everyone brings their own laptops.
 The only way to work on Raspberry Pi is remote login over network.
 (Let's forget about console cables.
-Very few people use it.)
+Very few people use it.
+Nobody ever brings it.)

 The room has a WiFi hotspot, but the hotspot/router belongs to the company, not under your control.
 (But, of course, you know the SSID and passphrase.